-If your intent is to create a great Hub for your readers and your Hub has been moderated for being Overly Promotional, it is very easy to fix.
+If your intent is to create a great article for your readers and your article has been moderated for being overly promotional, it is very easy to fix.
 Simply make sure that none of the following rules are being broken, make any necessary revisions, and resubmit for publication.

 Overly Promotional Rules:

-- Your Hub can have a MAXIMUM of 2 links to any one domain.
+- Your article can have a MAXIMUM of 2 links to any one domain.
 Links in the image source field in the Photo Capsule count toward this limit.

 A Note About Keyword Stuffing